LuisaE/cs332/README.md

 - tie_priority_sched_test:
 - inversion_priority_sched_test:
 - add_higher_thread_test: add a thread with higher priority to the ready list - it should start running.
+- lower_thread_priority_should_yield: create a high priority thread which should start running and then lower its own priority - it should yield to the other threads (running to ready) and other thread should take over.
 - get_set_priority_test: test if the priority of a thread is correctly set

 ## Features or edge cases the test cases do not address